 The lower case gods are the myths, the things that existed long ago that might seem more like a greek pantheon.
 They are stories, and ideas that have lingered in the culture.
 That scholars argue about the existence of.
 Clearly these things are gone now, or never were, or are not quite as the stories say.
 They are again often things tied with the forces of nature.
 The moon (Laune) the sun (Rhan), something ancestral or animalistic such as Yaune (the first mortal) the lynx god (Fela) or the wolf god (Lycus).

 On to the Fates:

-Thaeans do as a people more personify luck (abstractly) that even we do.
+Thaeans as a people tend to personify luck (abstractly) more that even we do.
 Prophecy is real, but also painfully misleading.
-Precognitive glimpses are common, and dangerous because you cannot (or at least few can reliably) tell the difference between spiraling towards an end, or away from it.
+Precognitive glimpses are common, and dangerous because you cannot (or at least few can reliably) tell the difference between spiraling towards an event, or away from it.

 Now on the other side the Devil:

-The word Hell does not exist in the world of O&E, and for that matter neither does the devil.
+The word Hell does not exist in the world of O&E, and for that matter neither does the devil as a personified being.
 Demons and angels go out with the bathwater.
 As much as struggling with ones demons may be a thing, and angel is a delightful diminutive the words have no place in O&E, they do not belong.
 If you ever see either word in cannon smack me please.